gcallah/JohnGray/papers/callahan.md

 #### Beginnings

-The most glaring weakness in Gray's thought is the repeated mistaking of the theory of evolution, a biological model of how lifeforms change over time, as something with vast implications for metaphysics, ethics, epistemology, and philosophical anthropology.
+The most glaring weakness in Gray's thought is his repeated mistaking of the theory of evolution, a biological model of how lifeforms change over time, as something with vast implications for metaphysics, ethics, epistemology, and philosophical anthropology.
 An example occurs in "Beginnings," the last essay in *Endgames*:

 "It is difficult to reconcile [science as truth seeking] with the results of scientific inquiry, such as Darwinism.
 In a consistently Darwinian perspective, science will seek truth only in so far as truth serves human interests" (1997, p.
 168).

-The problem Gray's case faces here is that if what he says about science is true, there is no reason to acquit Darwinism of the charge he levels at all other scientific theories.
+The problem Gray's case faces here is that given what he says about science, he has no reason to acquit Darwinism of the charge he levels at all other scientific theories.
 And that would mean we have no particular reason to think that Darwinism is true; rather, it has been devised to help evolutionary biologists find mates, gain social prestige, and so on.
 And that makes his argument self-undermining.
-(I will note here that I think Darwinism is a pretty good theory, albeit one likely to be eventually superceded by an even better theory, but that is because I do believe that science is truth seeking.)
+(I will note here that I think Darwinism is a pretty good theory, albeit one likely to be eventually superceded by an even better theory, but that is because I do believe that science is generally truth seeking.)

 ### False Dawn